Latvijas Zvaigznes Brauciens 1939 - at Old Classic Car Forum

 If anyone can shed light on this 1939 event, and George Gotz, I'd be interested to hear from you so that I can add to this page.

-Update.
+Update #1.
 Richard got in touch, and adds this information.
-At first I thought he may have drove a Steyr automobile, but this actually refers to the town in which he was born - Steyr, in Austria ..
+At first I thought the driver may have driven a Steyr automobile, given that the name appears twice on the licence, but both actually refer to the town in which Gotz was born - Steyr, in Austria.

-"I can't add much to what you have on Georg Götz - I've nothing on a competition career, if he had one - but there is one mistake on your page.
-He wasn't a Steyr driver, but the information on the licence indicates that he was born (and lived in) Steyr, a town in Austria.
+"I can't add much to what you have on Georg Gotz - I've nothing on a competition career, if he had one - but there is one mistake on your page.
+He wasn't a Steyr driver, but the information on the licence indicates that he was born (and lived) in Steyr, a town in Austria.
 In 1938, Austria was incorporated into the Reich, which would account for the German licence: the date alteration might be due to having to replace all Austrian competition licences for 1938.
 The Nazi badge was more or less obligatory, as you couldn't get a racing licence unless you were a party member".
 Thanks for the info!

 Return to the Motor racing memorabilia section.

-Website design by ableweb
+Website by ableweb.